Communication

 United States

 For Americans conflicts of interest are a fact of life.
 Escalation is often not only necessary, the individual has a fundamental right to seek resolution, to “have their day in court.”
 Americans tend to escalate.
-Patterns
+Examples

 Hearing